PROJECT 514 415

 Awareness Campaign

-Free downloadable posters and postcards designed by the endometriosis community to raise awareness of the lived experience of endometriosis
+Download free posters and postcards illustrated by the endometriosis community curated by our founder to raise awareness about the lived experiences of endometriosis and dispel misconceptions.
+These posters were featured at the 2024 AGCES Endomarch online conference.

 The Lived Experience of Endometriosis Survey Results

-We designed a survey to accurately reflect the lived experiences of people living with endometriosis, to address the limitations of existing research, and societal beliefs of endometriosis.
+Our founder designed a survey to accurately reflect the lived experiences of people living with endometriosis, to address the limitations of existing research, and societal beliefs of endometriosis, which was published in our 1-IN-10 Poetry Book.
+Chelsea later presented this data to the 2025 AGCES conferences in Atlanta, USA.

 Gallery Exhibitions

 We have organized gallery exhibitions that highlight the lived experiences individuals with endometriosis.
-Currently, we have 15 artists participating in a touring gallery across the USA, curated by Chelsea.
+Currently, we have a selection of artists participating in a touring gallery across the USA, curated by Chelsea.

 1-in-10 poetry book.